RainCandyTech/FPArchiveIndex/README.md

 After it released, if Chinese users still visiting Adobe's Flash Player Download Site, they will be redirected to ZhongCheng's "Flash Player China Official Website".</br>
 For Windows exe installers, if the users try to install them, the setup will not launch and will lead the user to ZhongCheng's website too.</br>
 If they disconnected from the internet, they will able to install the program successfully.</br>
-But if the Player detected the user is located in China, it will refuse to run any flash content with an error message "not compatible with your region" and require a reinstall.</br>
+But if the Player detected the user is located in China, it will refuse to run any flash content with an error message "not compatible with your region" and requires user to reinstall.</br>
 The reinstall button will lead the user to ZhongCheng's website.</br>
 There's no region lock on macOS & Linux version.</br></br>
 Starting from version 32.0.0.403, Adobe integrates a timebomb in the program.
 It will refuse to play any flash content starting from January 12, 2021.